gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Restart DTLS keys are preserved for supporting the SCTP Restart use case.

-In order to be available for SCTP Restart purposes, the Restart DTLS connection must be kept in a well-known state so that both SCTP Endpoints are aware of the DTLS sequence numbers and replay window.
-An SCTP Endpoint SHALL NEVER use the SCTP Restart DTLS connection for any other use case than SCTP Restart.
+In order to be available for SCTP Restart purposes, DTLS Chunk uses a dedicated Key that must be kept in a well-known state so that both SCTP Endpoints are aware of the DTLS sequence numbers and replay window.
+An SCTP Endpoint SHALL NEVER use the SCTP Restart DTLS Key for any other use case than SCTP Restart.

-The DTLS Restart Connections, the related key materials, the information related to the sequence numbers and replay window SHALL be stored in a safe way that survives the events that are causing SCTP Restart procedure to be used, for instance a crash of the SCTP stack.
+The DTLS Restart Key, the related epoch materials, the information related to the sequence numbers and replay window SHALL be stored in a safe way that survives the events that are causing SCTP Restart procedure to be used, for instance a crash of the SCTP stack.

-The SCTP Restart handshakes INIT/INIT-ACK exactly as in legacy SCTP whilst COOCKIE-ECHO/COOKIE-ACK SHALL be sent as DTLS chunk protected using the keying material for the restart DTLS connection, that is the DTLS Restart Connection.
+The SCTP Restart handshakes INIT/INIT-ACK, COOCKIE-ECHO/COOKIE-ACK
+exactly as in legacy SCTP Restart case even though those Chunks SHALL be sent as DTLS chunk protected using the keying material for the SCTP Restart case.

 A Restart is identified by having the Restart Indicator bit set in the DTLS Chunk (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}).